 Dresses (close-fitting through bust) have seam detail and sleeve bands.
 Partially lined, wrap with tied ends and appliqué, or off-the-shoulder with optional boning.
 Belts have backing.

 - Make as many garments as you want, but you will only appear once on stage.
 You may, however, recruit models for any others you make.

 - If you wish to combine any of the Single Pattern garments into a “look”, or style, you can model them in layers.

 - Mixing and matching the patterns is permissible and encouraged, but you will need to be able to explain the construction to the judges.
 Documentation is also highly encouraged.

-- We will be using the Skills Division system for judging.
+- We will not be using the Skills Division system for judging.

 The Single-Pattern contest will be held during the Friday Night Social.
 Format is a simple runway walk with background music provided by the show.
 To reserve your spot, please contact the director before April 15.